-From the plot the 1.5m intrusion was highlighted with a lithology change at 1.0m into the hangingwall.
+From the plot above the 1.5m intrusion was highlighted between distances 3.5m and 5.0m along the scan with a lithology change at 1.0m into the hangingwall.
 As the radar data is not yet geo-referenced, these distances are currently accepted as an indication.

-Fig 5 below presents an example scan where the radar scan date again indicates the change in lithology, however the thickness of this zone provides an indication of the thickness of the layer.
+Fig 5 below presents an example scan where the radar scan data again indicates the change in lithology, however the thickness of this zone provides an indication of the thickness of the layer.
 This provided valuable information for designing for stability and support lengths to achieve anchorage in the stable zone.